It’s Love Darg time again in this week’s knitting preview!

-Once again we are asking readers to help Cats Protection by knitting a blanket which will be given to a cat in their care or sold to raise essential funds.
+Once again we are asking readers to help Cats Protection by knitting a blanket for a cat in their care, or to be sold to raise much-needed funds.

 A days work, done for love

 Unsure of what the term “darg” means?
 It is an old Scots term meaning a day’s work done without pay for love.
-We think it comes from farming communities when families would come together to help each other out at busy times or when a big project such as building a barn was being undertaken.
+We think it comes from old farming communities, when families would come together to help each other out at busy times, or when they were taking on a big project such as building a barn.

-It is worked in Sirdar Country Style DK which is available from stockists throughout the country or online.
-There is a wide range of colours available but we do recommend darker, more practical shades.
+Sirdar Country Style DK yarn is available from stockists throughout the country or online.
+There are a wide range of colours available but we do recommend darker, more practical shades.

 We hope you will join us in making a blanket, there is a cat out there who will find it just purr-fect!